-Davis made contact with Chin Peng, at that time the MCP leader in Perak, in September 1943, and an agreement was reached with the MCP in December 1943.60 (Chin Peng was later to become Secretary General of the Party, and remains so to this day, while Davis was to play a major part in running the government's Emergency effort.
-They never lost their mutual respect, and when Chin Peng emerged for the abortive truce talks in 1955, it was Davis who met him at the jungle fringe and escorted him back there after the talks broke down.61)
+Davis made contact with Chin Peng, at that time the MCP leader Davis and contract what can be reng at that time the ArC+ reader in Perak, in September 1943,40 (Chin Peng was later to become Secretary General of the Party, and remains so to this day, while Davis was to play a major part in running the government's Emergency effort.
+They never lost their mutual respect, and when Chin Peng emerged for the abortive truce talks in 1955, it was Davis who met him at the jungle fringe and escorted him back there after the talks broke down 61)

 Thereafter there was much frustration, largely caused by the failure of the radio and the difficulty of repairing it.
 The first airdrop of supplies was not received until December 1944.
-Eventually, between June and December 1945, over 1,000 airdrop sorties were made, delivering 510 men and one and a half million lb. of equipment and supplies, in preparation for the support of the Allied invasion62 - which in the event was unopposed due to the Japanese surrender after the dropping of the two atomic bombs.
+Eventually, between June and December 1945, over 1,000 airdrop sorties were made, delivering 510 men and one and a half million lb. of equipment and supplies, in preparation for the support of the Allied invasion42 - which in the event was unopposed due to the Japanese surrender after the dropping of the two atomic bombs.
+During the period 1943-5 there were several meetings between

-During the period 1943-5 there were several meetings between Davis and senior MCP representatives including Lai Tek.
-The MCP was prepared to cooperate in ousting the Japanese but left Force 136 in no doubt that they intended to make Malaya a Communist Republic after the war.
-63 The British, on their side, agreed to pay the MCP £3,000 per month, which they said was not to be regarded as wages but as provision for the food and upkeep of the guerrillas.
-64 planning this operation (code named ZIPPER) Spencer Chapman was taken out of Malaya by submarine on 13 May.
-The planned date of the landing was then brought forward to mid August.
+Davis and senior MCP representatives including Lai Tek.
+The MCP was prepared to cooperate in ousting the Japanese but left Force 136 in no doubt that they intended to make Malaya a Communist Republic after the war.43 The British, on their side, agreed to pay the MCP £3,000 per month, which they said was not to be regarded as wages but as provision for the food and upkeep of the guerrillas.44